guotong1988/guotong1988.github.io/research/_posts/2024-12-31-self-refine-use-llm.md

 ### Abstract

-In industry NLP application, our data by prompting large language models (LLMs) has a certain number of noise data.
+In industry NLP application, our dataset by prompting large language models (LLMs) has a certain number of noise data.
 We present a simple method to find the noise data and remove them.
 We retain the data that contains certain common tokens between the LLMs data and the prediction results of a generative model trained on the LLMs data.
 We remove the data that does not contain certain common tokens between the LLMs data and the prediction results of a generative model trained on the LLMs data.